Zernez/PredictiveMaintenance/README.md

-# Predictive Maintenance
+# Predictive maintenance for rolling bearings

-Predictive maintenance with survival analysis
+The source code is in \src